TeaTiMe08/metrix/README.md

 5. **Create a GitHub Action**
    In your repository, create a new GitHub Action by copying the contents of the [metrix.yml](.github/workflows/metrix.yml) file.
-   Customize the parameters in the workflow, remembering to at least set your **GitHub username**.
+   Customize the parameters in the workflow as you like.

 6. **Run the Action**
    Your action is now set up!
 Commit the changes and trigger the action to generate the metrics GIF.